nsackett-cf/Google-IP-WARP-Include-list-sync/README.md

 ## 🚀 Deployment Instructions

-This repository is designed to be deployed directly to Cloudflare Workers using the official **Cloudflare Worker GitHub Template** and GitHub Actions.
+This Worker is deployed using the **Cloudflare Dashboard's "Deploy with Git"** feature, which links your Cloudflare Worker to this GitHub repository for automatic updates.

-### 1. Create the Repository
+### 1. Create the Repository from Template

 Start by creating a new repository from this template: